apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

     Field           ::= "."
 Identifier
     Index           ::= "[" Expression "]"

 Components of complex types in the data model are accessed via path expressions.
-Path access can be applied to the result of a SQL++ expression that yields an instance of  a complex type, for example, a object or array instance.
+Path access can be applied to the result of a query expression that yields an instance of a complex type, for example, a object or array instance.
 For objects, path access is based on field names.
-For arrays path access is based on (zero-based) array-style indexing.
+For arrays, path access is based on (zero-based) array-style indexing.
 Attempts to access non-existent fields or out-of-bound array elements produce the special value `MISSING`.
 For multisets path access is also zero-based and returns an arbitrary multiset element if the index is within the size of the multiset or `MISSING` otherwise.
 Type errors will be raised for inappropriate use of a path expression, such as applying a field accessor to a numeric value.

 The following examples illustrate field access for a object, index-based element access for an array, and also a composition thereof.